Categories

 Jazz Goes To The Movies.

-They are co-leaders of the early jazz repertory band The Greasy Chicken Orchestra, who are in their 7th year of regular performances at Sydney’s Foundry 616.
+They are co-leaders of the early jazz repertory band The Greasy Chicken Orchestra, who make regular appearances at Sydney jazz clubs and festivals, and have a recently released CD I Cakewalked With A Zombie (Earshift).
 Johnston’s New York band The Microscopic Septet’s 2010 recording Friday The 13th: The Micros Play Monk (Cuneiform) was given 4 stars, made an Editor’s Pick and called ‘a love letter to Monk’ by Downbeat Magazine.

 Video clip: Playing With Monk plays Monk’s Locomotive